jm3/todayilearned/content/learnings/bundle-simply-with-parcel.md

 ---
 title: Bundle simply with Parcel, a webpack alternative
-tags:  [CSS3, Parcel, Command Line]
+tags:  [CSS3, Parcel, Command Line, Bundling]
 goal:  Front-End Engineering
 date:  2019-06-01
 summary: Do you value convention over configuration?
 Do you strive for simplicity? then Parcel may be for you.